Mechinator/Mechbot-Logbot/README.md

     "token": "YOUR_BOT_TOKEN_HERE"
   }
   ```
-- (OPTIONAL) PM2 is a process manager for Node.js applications and can be used to easily manage your bot's lifecycle.
+- PM2 is a process manager for Node.js applications and can be used to easily manage your bot's lifecycle.
 Install PM2 via npm:

   ```bash
   sudo npm install pm2 -g